Welcome to MICEFA!

-Yes, all student applicants must appear in person at the Consulate to submit biometrics (fingerprints etc.).
+Yes, all student applicants must appear in person at a VFS Global visa processing center for the visa interview and to submit biometrics (fingerprints).

 All students at U.S.-based institution may apply, however nationals of other countries must be in possession of a valid visa to re-enter the United States after their stay in France.

-The Campus France process takes at least three weeks and the Consulate process take a minimum of two weeks.
+The Campus France process takes at least three weeks.
+Processing time after your appointment at VFS takes at least two weeks.
 The application process can begin no sooner than 90 days before the departure date.
 It is strongly recommended that students begin the process at the earliest possible time in the event of unforeseeable delays.

 Unfortunately, there is no means by which a student’s application can be expedited.
 CampusFrance does not begin to review the case until the stated three-week processing time has elapsed.
 Unless you choose the option of three days processing which will increases the fee.